forthtemple/openworlddart/readme.md

      -models are all blender
        -all opensource materials
 -->
-The philosphy of the engine is to not let the engine get bloated,  only including features that typical openworld games would require on a smartphone or desktop.
+The philosphy of the engine it should not be bloated and only including features that typical openworld games would require on a smartphone or desktop.
 For example most openworld games will have animated actors, such as a person or monster walking.
 Most would include models,  planes and sprites, sound, light, weather, time of day, maps, music and rooms.
 But not all would include, for example, a players inventory system or a combat system or a monetary system.
-Therefore these features are excluded.
+So these less used features are excluded.

 <!--
   Engine not too bloated - only include what most openworld would want